oscar223Po/outsoure-services/README.md

-# 🚀 Freelance Website & Adaptive "Olance-Services"
+# 🌎 Olance — Website Freelance Services

-The Olance-Services website connects freelancers with clients and offers professional training opportunities.
+The Olance Services website connects freelancers with clients and offers professional training opportunities.
 It’s a hub for collaboration, skill-building, and career growth, bringing together talented professionals and learners with intuitive tools to succeed.

 ---